Faith in God.

 Because I’m raising children and I truly want to do my best with them.
 I’m not perfect, nor do I pretend to be.

-And being a work from home mom and homemaker can really take it’s toll on me mentally and physically.
+And being a work from home mom and homemaker can really take a toll on me mentally and physically.
 I find myself getting tired from repeating to my children that they need to listen to mommy and to be a little quieter while mommy works.

 Some days I do feel more tested than others.
 Are you feeling tested right now with your faith in God?